gofynd/fdk-client-golang/documentation/APPLICATION.md

-Get the list of comments from specific entity type.
+Use this API to retrieve a list of comments for a specific entity type, e.g. products.

 *Success Response:*

-ok
+Success.
+Check the example shown below or refer `CommentGetResponse` for more details.

 Schema: `CommentGetResponse`